guildai/guild.ai/pages/index.md

     <h4><a href="/docs/intro/#model-tests">Model tests</a></h4>
     <p>

-      Verify all stages of your TensorFlow automation workflow with tests that exercise code and check results such as expected loss and accuracy ranges.
+      Verify all stages of your model workflow with tests that exercise code and check results such as expected loss and accuracy ranges.

       <a class="red-link" href="/docs/intro/#model-tests">Learn more</a>.